Hydrogen diffusion in the lower mantle revealed by machine learning potentials: Methods

 \subsection{Building a Machine Learning Potential}

-We adopt the DeePMD approach \citep{Wang2018a,Zhang2018a} to build an MLP from \textit{ab initio} data.
+We adopt the DeePMD approach \cite{Wang2018a,Zhang2018a} to build an MLP from \textit{ab initio} data.
 In this approach, the total potential energy is written as the sum of the energy of each atom, $E=\sum_{i=1}^N E_i=\sum_{i=1}^N \epsilon (\chi_i)$, where $N$ is the total number of atoms, $E_i$ is the contribution to the total energy from atom i, and $\chi_i$ is a descriptor representing the local atomic environment and is a function of the coordinates of the atoms in the vicinity of atom $i$.

 In this study, the descriptor is parameterized using an embedding network with three hidden layers of 25, 50, and 100 nodes, and the form of the potential energy surface is determined using a three-layer fitting network with 240 nodes in each layer.
-The atomic local surroundings are described with a cutoff radius of 6 Å. The loss function is defined as
+The atomic local environment is described with a cutoff radius of 6 Å. The loss function is defined as \begin{linenomath*}

-where $p_\epsilon$, $p_f$, $p_\xi$ are tunable prefactors for the difference between the MLP prediction and training data.
-Here $\epsilon$ is the energy per atom, $\mathbf{F}_i$ is the atomic force of atom $i$, $\xi$ is the Virial tensor divided by $N$, and $N$ is the number of atoms.
-We follow \citet{Deng2023} to increase both $p_\epsilon$ and $p_\xi$ from 0.02 to 1 while decreasing $p_f$ from 1000 to 1 over the course of training.
+\end{linenomath*} , where $p_\epsilon$, $p_f$, $p_\xi$ are tunable prefactors for the difference between the MLP prediction and training data.
+Here $\epsilon$ is the energy per atom, $\mathbf{F}_i$ is the atomic force of atom $i$, $\xi$ is the virial tensor divided by $N$, and $N$ is the number of atoms.
+We follow \citeA{Deng2023} to increase both $p_\epsilon$ and $p_\xi$ from 0.02 to 1 while decreasing $p_f$ from 1000 to 1 over the course of training.

-Our MLP is built upon an earlier version for pure MgSiO$_3$ \citep{Deng2023}.
-This new MLP targets at a wider compositional space, covering not only pure MgSiO$_3$, but also pure H$_2$O, pure H$_2$ (liquid only), and intermediate compositions with bulk compositions of $a \brg + b \water$, $a \brg + b\hyd_2$ and of $a \brg + c \mathrm{OH}$, where $a = 27$ or 32, $b = 1$ to 9, $c = 1$ to 18.
-In addition, we explicitly consider the intermediate composition obtained by charge-coupled cation substitution, i.e., $a \brg +b \hyd - c\mathrm{Mg}$, where $a = 32$, $b = 2c$, corresponding to (2H)\textsubscript{Mg}; $a \brg + b \hyd - c \mathrm{Si}$, where $a = 32$, $b = 4c$, corresponding to (4H)\textsubscript{Si}; $a \brg +b \hyd +c \mathrm{Mg} - d \mathrm{Si}$, where $a = 32$, $b + 2c = 4d$, corresponding to (Mg + 2H)\textsubscript{Si}.
+Our MLP is built upon an earlier version for pure MgSiO$_3$ \cite{Deng2023}.
+This new MLP targets at a wider compositional space, covering not only pure MgSiO$_3$, but also pure H$_2$O, pure H$_2$ (liquid only), and intermediate compositions with bulk compositions of $a \mathrm{MgSiO_3} + b \mathrm{H_2O}$, $a \mathrm{MgSiO_3} + b\mathrm{H}_2$ and of $a \mathrm{MgSiO_3} + c \mathrm{OH}$, where $a = 27$ or 32, $b = 1$ to 9, $c = 1$ to 18.
+In addition, we explicitly consider the intermediate composition obtained by charge-coupled cation substitution, i.e., $a \mathrm{MgSiO_3} +b \mathrm{H} - c\mathrm{Mg}$, where $a = 32$, $b = 2c$, corresponding to (2H)\textsubscript{Mg}; $a \mathrm{MgSiO_3} + b \mathrm{H} - c \mathrm{Si}$, where $a = 32$, $b = 4c$, corresponding to (4H)\textsubscript{Si}; $a \mathrm{MgSiO_3} +b \mathrm{H} +c \mathrm{Mg} - d \mathrm{Si}$, where $a = 32$, $b + 2c = 4d$, corresponding to (Mg + 2H)\textsubscript{Si}.